Leading Gas Spring Manufacturers

 Ball Receivers

-Ball receivers are components that create a ball-and-socket joint, providing flexibility and a wide range of motion to the gas spring.
-They allow gas springs to pivot and rotate freely, making them ideal for applications that require multidirectional movement, such as automotive hoods and trunk lids.
+Ball receivers are integral parts that form a ball-and-socket joint, offering a combination of flexibility and expansive motion to gas springs.
+They enable gas springs to pivot and rotate with ease, which is perfect for applications needing multidirectional movement, like automotive hoods and trunk lids.

 Connectors of Various Kinds